JcFreya/Starbucks-Capstone-Challenge/README.md

 # Starbucks-Capstone-Challenge

 ## Context
-This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
-Once every few days, Starbucks sends out an offer to users of the mobile app.
-An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
-Some users might not receive any offer during certain weeks.

-Not all users receive the same offer, and that is the challenge to solve with this data set.

-The task is to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.
-This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.

-Every offer has a validity period before the offer expires.
-As an example, a BOGO offer might be valid for only 5 days.
-In the data set that informational offers have a validity period even though these ads are merely providing information about a product; for example, if an informational offer has 7 days of validity, you can assume the customer is feeling the influence of the offer for 7 days after receiving the advertisement.
+As one of the biggest coffee giants in the world, Starbucks operates more than 31,000 stores worldwide, in 2017, Starbucks launched its most advanced AI-driven initiative “Deep Brew”.
+The brand’s custom-made recommendation platform was built to reach customers across multiple channels, including the Starbucks ordering app.
+The industry-leading Starbucks Rewards Program has continued to flourish since its introduction in 2007.
+Obviously, it becomes more and more important to leverage the AI technology to enhance the customer experience.

 ## The Goal
+Since it’s important to provide customized experience from ordering to offer on loyalty app, the problem becomes to how to correctly and precisely locate the target customer group.
+That is, the task is to decide what the best-personalized offer is to send to users so that the conversion rate can be maximized.
+Also, it’s critical to know which groups of people are most responsive to each type of offer, and how best to present each type of offer.

-The basic task is to use the data to identify which groups of people are most responsive to each type of offer, and how best to present each type of offer.
+The plan of this project is to build a machine learning model to decide which is the best type of offer to send to each customer.
+The dataset will be separated into three types of offer and fit the data into three supervised classification models.
+Using this way, the model will predict whether the offer will be responded by customer or not when sent to them.
+Also, by investigating the feature importance of the model, it can help answer the question that what factors mainly affect people to make the decision and finally complete the transaction.
+Therefore, with the solution above, it’ll be easier and more accurate to identify which groups of people are most responsive to each type of offer, and how best to present each type of offer.

 ## Data Sets